enyeInc/first_website_repo/README.md

 # first_website_repo
-This is a tiny node/express server that used to power a simple html and css website
+This is a tiny node/express server that is used to power a simple html and css website

 ## Instructions
 All `npm` commands are to be executed in Git Bash